chleck/locale-js/README.md

 , where *target* (string or null) - 1) id of target language, 2) empty string or 3) null.

 Sets target language to base language if *target* is *''* (empty string).
-Switches i18n object to remote translation mode if *target* is *null*.
+Switches i18n object to deferred translation mode if *target* is *null*.

 ### Example:
 ```javascript